Presents his small, irregularly shaped collages to viewers in arrangements on New York sidewalks, in Grand Central Station and in other public places.

 Included in Collage in America at the Zabriskie Gallery, New York with Jasper Johns, Robert Rauschenberg, Allan Kaprow, Robert Motherwell, Lee Krasner, et al; and in an exhibition at Mills College, New York, with Ellsworth Kelly and others, curated by Ad Reinhardt.
 Listed in the Dictionary of Abstract Painting by Michel Seuphor (Tudor Publishing).

 Johnson’s practice of mail art—sending found objects and images, texts, flyers, collages through the mail—becomes a significant activity.

 Recognized as part of the nascent Pop generation: in January’s ARTnews article about Jasper Johns, a critic states that “Johns’ first solo show (. . .) places him with such better-known colleagues as Rauschenberg, Twombly, Kaprow and Ray Johnson.”
 Begins to incorporate small three-dimensional blocks made from layers of cardboard into collages.
 Visits Rauschenberg in his studio and sees Factum I and Factum II.
-Burns some of the early moticos and his earlier abstract paintings in Cy Twombly’s fireplace.
+Is thought to have burned some of the early moticos and his earlier abstract paintings in Cy Twombly’s fireplace around this time.